cpenarrieta/personal_finance_app/src/types/README.md

 Thanks to the Prisma extension, there's no distinction between "server" and "client" types:
 - Use the same types everywhere: `TransactionWithRelations`, `PlaidAccount`, etc.
 - Date fields are always ISO strings
-- Decimal fields are always strings
+- Decimal fields are always numbers
 - No manual serialization needed!

 ### 2. Always Validate API Input